-The rumors of Saban making a return to the NFL have surfaced as well, but obviously have not come to fruition.
+The rumors of Saban making a return to the NFL randomly surfaced over the years, but obviously have not come to fruition.
 He’s very unlikely to go back after his stint with the Miami Dolphins as most sane people believe he is going to finish out his career with the Crimson Tide.

-I mean, why would he leave Tuscaloosa with five national championships and a historically great team that’s reached the College Football Playoff every year its been in existence?
+I mean, why would he leave Tuscaloosa with six national championships in his pocket, plus a historically great program that’s reached the College Football Playoff every year its been in existence except 2019?

 Saban is the unofficial Governor of College Football, so leaving at this point in his career makes absolutely no sense.
 Then again, his age is becoming a factor, so maybe it’ll be time for Saban to walk off into the sunset sooner than everybody thinks?